azsk/AzTS-docs/Control coverage/Feature/ServiceFabric.md

 ## Azure_ServiceFabric_DP_Dont_Expose_Reverse_Proxy_Port

 ### Display Name
-Reverse proxy port must not be exposed publicly
+Reverse proxy port must not be exposed publicly for Service Fabric clusters

 ### Rationale
 Configuring the reverse proxy's port in Load Balancer with public IP will expose all microservices with HTTP endpoint.
 Microservices meant to be internal may be discoverable by a determined malicious user.